Shopify/krane/ISSUE_TEMPLATE.md

 # Feature request

+- [ ] If the maintainers agree with the feature as described here, I intend to submit a Pull Request myself.<sup>1</sup>

+**Proposal:** [provide details on the behaviour you'd like to see and why it would be useful]

-**Please note by far the quickest way to get a new feature is to file a Pull Request.**
+<sup><small>1</small></sup> <sub>This is the quickest way to get a new feature!
+We reserve the right to close feature requests, even ones we like, if the proposer does not intend to contribute to the feature and it doesn't fit in our current roadmap.</sub>

-We will consider your request but it may be closed if it's something we're not actively planning to work on.